How to Install PEM/Aerospace Style Hardware in Sheet Metal

 The details of sheet metal hardware can be overwhelming to manage given the high number of challenges associated with sheet metal hardware installation.
 The challenges for sheet metal hardware installation fall into two general domains: installation and quality.
 The specific issues with hardware installation for a particular sheet metal project will depend upon the specifics of that job.

 The challenges to sheet metal hardware installation are great.
-And these struggles can be quite costly for sheet metal production in time, energy, and money lost to flawed sheet metal hardware installation.
+Flawed hardware installation can cost a lot of time, energy, and money.
 Sheet metal operators have developed multiple strategies for overcoming these struggles.
 The most tangible of these is to implement a style of hardware for sheet metal that is most appropriate for the project at hand.
-Specifically, two types of sheet metal hardware seem to be successful at minimizing these challenges: PEM style sheet metal hardware and aerospace style sheet metal hardware.
+Specifically, two types of sheet metal hardware seem to be successful at minimizing these challenges: PEM-style sheet metal hardware and aerospace-style sheet metal hardware.

 PEM Style Hardware for Sheet Metal

 PEM hardware is an ideal sheet metal hardware for projects made with thin, hard surfaces such as automotive manufacturing.
-This light sheet metal hardware, which can be flush with the product so there are no noticeable seams, can be installed in a single-step permanent press directly into the sheet metal.
-Because there are no additional steps to sheet metal hardware installation (e.g., embossing or welding), the sheet metal can be pre-finished prior to installation.
+This light sheet metal hardware can be flush with the product so there are no noticeable seams.
+Hardware can be installed in a single-step permanent press directly into the sheet metal.
+Sheet metal can be finished before installation, as there are no extra steps required such as embossing or welding.

 How to Install PEM Style Hardware in Sheet Metal

-PEM hardware is installed through a process of pressing sheet metal hardware through holes so that the items fit together in a tight hold.
-PEM style hardware does not require heat (e.g., welding) to maintain the tight hold so there is little risk of destroying a nearly finished sheet metal product during sheet metal hardware installation.
-PEM style hardware is held in place through any number of variations of self-clinching in which the product is tightened on itself without any additional loose hardware.
 As the force of the pressure to insert the hardware into each other is exerted, that pressure also seals the items together through sheet metal hardware (e.g., teeth, serrated clinching ring) so that the sheet metal will stay connected.
-PEM style hardware developers have moved away from threaded style sheet metal hardware because the threads increase the demand for precision and room for error during sheet metal production.
-And threads in sheet metal hardware can become stripped and lose the grip.
+PEM-style hardware developers have moved away from threaded-style sheet metal hardware because the threads increase the demand for precision and room for error during sheet metal production.
+And threads in sheet metal hardware can become stripped and lose their grip.
 These new bonding technologies are more consistent and durable.
-And made PEM style hardware installation is a smoother process.
+And made PEM-style hardware installation a smoother process.

-Aerospace style hardware is a specific style of sheet metal hardware that can be ideal for sheet metal fabrication because of its high strength-to-weight ratio.
-Aerospace style hardware is also a perfect finish for custom sheet metal fabrication because of the additional demands that this detailed sheet metal hardware can fulfill.
-Aerospace-style hardware is designed to work in extreme environments, high pressures, and for long periods of time.
+Aerospace-style hardware is a specific style of sheet metal hardware ideal for sheet metal fabrication because of its high strength-to-weight ratio.
+The hardware is also a perfect finish for custom sheet metal fabrication because of the additional demands that this detailed sheet metal hardware can fulfill.
+Aerospace-style hardware is designed to work in extreme environments, high pressures, and for long periods.
 The reliability and durability of this sheet metal hardware provide a strong finish with attention to the details of any job.

 Aerospace-style hardware is installed in traditional ways with high-tech modifications.
 Generally, aerospace-style hardware relies on threaded bits and joints.
 While traditional in conception, this style of sheet metal hardware is installed in innovative and advanced ways.
-For example, this sheet metal hardware is often made of composite materials which make it capable of withstanding a number of potential environments.
-And the tools used for this style of hardware installation (e.g., automated drilling systems or the Flex Track handheld drill) make the precision and consistency necessary for this sheet metal hardware installation a simple task complete.
+For example, sheet metal hardware is often made of composite materials.
+This makes it capable of withstanding a number of potential environments.
+The tools used for this style of hardware installation (e.g., automated drilling systems or the Flex Track handheld drill) make the precision and consistency necessary for this sheet metal hardware installation a simple task.

 Sheet metal hardware installation can be a difficult process with many challenges.
-But with professional guidance and careful consideration of the particulars for a sheet metal project, sheet metal hardware can be a smooth finish to any sheet metal product.
+With professional guidance and careful consideration of the particulars of a sheet metal project, sheet metal hardware can be a smooth finish to any sheet metal product.

 Hardware Insertion